apolloxsun/mouse_ws/README.md

-run ./runscripts.sh in the workspace
+run chmod +x build.sh runscripts.sh to give permissions run ./build.sh to build run ./runscripts.sh in the workspace to run